SixdegreeLab/MasteringChainAnalytics/en/ch05/ch05-sql-basics-part1.md

 ### 1. What is a data warehouse?

-Speak English, a data warehouse is a structured storage of data for statistical purposes.
+Simply put, a data warehouse is a structured storage of data for statistical purposes.
 The storage carrier is [**data tables**].
 A series of [**data tables**] grouped together for one or multiple subjects is called a data warehouse.
-Note:
-The data here can be result data (e.g. daily trading volume of a trading pair on Uniswap since its launch) It can also be process data (every transaction record of a trading pair on Uniswap since launch: who initiated it, trading A for B, transaction time, tx_hash, amount...).
+Note: the data here can be result data (e.g. daily trading volume of a trading pair on Uniswap since its launch) It can also be process data (every transaction record of a trading pair on Uniswap since launch: who initiated it, trading A for B, transaction time, tx_hash, amount, etc.).

 **2. What is SQL?**

 Let's say you want some crispy Nestle chocolate bars, but you can't go out right now.
-So you ask someone to run the errand for you: "I need a box of chocolate bars, the brand is Nestle."
+So you ask someone to run the errand for you: "I need a box of chocolate bars, the brand is Nestle".
 The errand runner goes to the supermarket, buys the chocolate and delivers it to your home.
 Similarly, SQL is like the sentence you spoke, Dune Analytics is the errand runner.
 It allows you to converse with the data warehouse and retrieve data from it.
 The most basic structure or syntax of SQL has 3 components, almost all SQL will contain these 3 parts:

 **select**: Which fields to retrieve?